 The Operator Teleservices division provides agents who process customer initiated transactions, such as order capture, product support and general customer service.
-The Interactive Teleservices division provides technology oriented automated voice response services for customer initiated transactions, consisting of computerized transaction-processing programs, such as automated product information requests,
+The Interactive Teleservices division provides technology oriented automated voice response services for customer initiated transactions, consisting of computerized transaction-processing programs, such as automated product information requests, computerized surveys and polling and secure automated credit card activation.
 The Direct Teleservices division furnishes clients with agents who provide a premium service that includes direct marketing applications, product sales, customer acquisition and retention campaigns.
 The Company has developed proprietary technology platforms designed to provide a high degree of automation and reliability in all three of its service categories.